Skip to main content

 It is not trying to handle real-money transactions.

-It is not trying to promise guaranteed outcomes.
+It is not trying to promise outcomes.

 And it is not trying to replace human judgment.